rackerlabs/support-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 Synchronize users within distribution lists or security groups from Active Directory to distribution list membership within the Email Control Panel.
-Directory Sync uses the group&rsquo;s email address property to synchronize with the Hosted Exchange distribution list.
+Directory Sync uses the group's email address property to synchronize with the Hosted Exchange distribution list.

 #### Exchange contacts